|

 Any other Church would have a million splinter groups.

-We contain it all.
 As James Joyce says, the Catholic

-Church means "here comes everybody."
+Church means here comes everybody.
 Sister

 Jose Hobday says her dad joined the Catholic Church